Construction Engineering Technology (CET)

 Course Description: Studies of DC circuits and electrical components, including conductors, insulators, resistors, inductors, capacitors, switches, voltage and current sources.
 Fundamentals of AC circuits, motors and generators, three-phase industrial power, power generation, distribution, transmission, and transformers.
 Includes laboratory sessions to demonstrate and reinforce understanding of these topics.
 Two hours lecture, three hours lab.
 Prerequisite(s): CET 105 or EGT 220.

-CET 290 Engineering Technology Internship Credits: 1-3
+CET 290 Construction Technology Internship Credits: 1-3

 Typically Offered: Fall, Spring, Summer.